"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-Reactions Occurring in ≥ 3% of Subjects in Any Treatment Group in the Two
+Reactions Occurring in ≥ 3% of Patients in any Treatment Group* and

 |AMRIX 15 mg